 No loss of data

 When the SSB1SWITCH node is recovered, partition data is synchronized back from the remaining nodes.
 There is no need to read any ZPKs from disk.
-An administration command should be run to resume key exchange processing.
+Key exchange processing is resumed automatically.

 In the case of all nodes taken offline (so there are no ZPKs in memory), it is expected that an administration command is run to read the ZPKs from disk.